MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/hyper-v/Restart-VM.md

 ### -Wait

-Restart-VM suppresses the PowerShell prompt and blocks the pipeline until the VM has restarted.
-You can use this parameter in a script to restart VM and then continue to process when the restart is finished.
+**Restart-VM** suppresses the PowerShell prompt and blocks the pipeline until the virtual machine has restarted.
+You can use this parameter in a script to restart the virtual machine and then continue to process when the restart is finished.

 The `-Wait` parameter waits indefinitely for the virtual machine to restart.
 You can use the `-Timeout` parameter to adjust the timing and the `-For` and `-Delay` parameters to wait for particular services to become available on the restarted virtual machine.